gregkatz/gregkatz.github.io/_posts/2017-05-20-rust-emsccripten.markdown

 If that works, continue on.

 ## Building something bigger
 First, clone the solitaire game.
-I wrote game to have minimal dependencies for [Redox][redox] compatibility, which also makes it a good fit for emscripten.
+I wrote the game to have minimal dependencies for [Redox][redox] compatibility, which also makes it a good fit for emscripten.
 It also embeds its sprite assets in the binary which allows you to avoid simulating a filesystem with emscripten.
 Go to your projects folder and run:
 {% highlight bash %}
 git clone https://www.github.com/gregkatz/cvsolitaire